Non-logical symbol

-In logic, the formal languages used to create expressions consist of symbols, which can be broadly divided into constants and variables.
-The constants of a language can further be divided into logical symbols and non-logical symbols (sometimes also called logical and non-logical constants).

-The non-logical symbols of a language of first-order logic consist of predicates and individual constants.
-These include symbols that, in an interpretation, may stand for individual constants, variables, functions, or predicates.
-A language of first-order logic is a formal language over the alphabet consisting of its non-logical symbols and its logical symbols.
-The latter include logical connectives, quantifiers, and variables that stand for statements.
+In mathematical logic, especially model theory, non-logical symbols are elements of a formal language whose interpretation may change depending on the model.
+In first-order logic, these usually consist of constant symbols, function symbols, and predicates.
+This is in contrast to logical constants which are required to have the same interpretation under every model, such as logical connectives and quantifiers.

 A non-logical symbol only has meaning or semantic content when one is assigned to it by means of an interpretation.
 Consequently, a sentence containing a non-logical symbol lacks meaning except under an interpretation, so a sentence is said to be true or false under an interpretation.
 These concepts are defined and discussed in the article on first-order logic, and in particular the section on syntax.

-The logical constants, by contrast, have the same meaning in all interpretations.
-They include the symbols for truth-functional connectives (such as "and", "or", "not", "implies", and logical equivalence) and the symbols for the quantifiers "for all" and "there exists".

 The equality symbol is sometimes treated as a non-logical symbol and sometimes treated as a symbol of logic.
 If it is treated as a logical symbol, then any interpretation will be required to interpret the equality sign using true equality; if interpreted as a non-logical symbol, it may be interpreted by an arbitrary equivalence relation.